nullfx/NullFX-Windows-Service-Editor/README.md

 ![](img/installed.png)

-## Uninstalling An Application as a service
+## Uninstalling a windows service

-NOTE: This application has the ability to uninstall **_any and all windows services_** including those required by the operating system.

-Because of this, it is possible, plausable, and most likely that you WILL do **_irreparable_** and catastrophic damage to your operating system for which you alone are responsible for.
+**\*\*\*DISCLAIMER\*\*\***: This application has the ability to uninstall **_any and all windows services_** including those required to make your operating system function properly.
+Removal of some windows services can cause you to have to reinstall your operating system.
+This application should not be installed or used by anyone on a computer system they do not wish to completely destroy and we do not accept responsibility for any loss incured by the use of this software what so ever.
+It is possible, plausable, and highly likely that you WILL do **_irreparable_** and catastrophic damage to your operating system for which the user alone bears full responsiblility for.

 To uninstall a windows service: